Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

 \subsection{Formal Definition of Decompose and Intuitive Solution}

 We formally define the optimization problem that the \texttt{decompose} primitive aims to solve, based on an analysis of inter-processor communication volume.
 We also present the underlying intuition to clarify how the solution addresses this problem.
+Implicit in all solutions to this problem (including the greedy heuristic described above) are two assumptions: that tasks in the task space have uniform cost (i.e., are load balanced) and that there is locality in the communication pattern, so that partitioning the task space into compact regions is desirable to minimize communication.

 Suppose we apply \texttt{decompose} to a processor space $M$ of size $(d_0, \ldots, d_{n-1})$, written as $M' = M.\texttt{decompose}(i,\allowbreak (l_1, \ldots, l_k))$.
 The \texttt{decompose} primitive splits the $i$-th dimension $d_i$ into $k$ natural numbers $d_{i_1}, \ldots, d_{i_k}$, producing a new processor space $M'$ of size $(d_0, \ldots, d_{i_1}, \allowbreak \ldots, \allowbreak d_{i_k}, \allowbreak \ldots, d_{n-1})$.
 The transformation preserves the total size of the processor space, so it must satisfy $\prod_{m = 1}^{k} d_{i_m} = d_i$.